hubertdudapl/MAS-installation/doc/manage.md

 ```
 More details [here](https://www.ibm.com/docs/en/maximo-manage/8.2.0?topic=deployment-configuring-db2)
 Configuration session [video](https://youtu.be/gceanvUZLH8)

+Alternatively, you can install db2 dedicated for OpenShift using an operator provided by IBM.
+To do that, pls follow [the instruction](https://www.ibm.com/cloud/blog/deploy-the-db2-community-edition-operator-on-openshift-4x-using-red-hat-codeready-containers)
+It is a much safer option and still not so greedy as CP4D.

 4. **Complete the setup** - general steps, details in videos at the top of the page
 - Login to the MAS Admin Console